Highway engineering: History

 The beginning of road construction could be dated to the time of the Romans.
 With the advancement of technology from carriages pulled by two horses to vehicles with power equivalent to 100 horses, road development had to follow suit.
 The construction of modern highways did not begin until the late 19th to early 20th century.

 The first research dedicated to highway engineering was initiated in the United Kingdom with the introduction of the Transport Research Laboratory (TRL), in 1930.
 In the US, highway engineering became an important discipline with the passing of the Federal-Aid Highway Act of 1944, which aimed to connect 90% of cities with a population of 50,000 or more.
 With constant stress from vehicles which grew larger as time passed, improvements to pavements were needed.
 With technology out of date, in 1958 the construction of the first motorway in Great Britain (the Preston bypass) played a major role in the development of new pavement technology.

+When the University of New South Wales School of Highway Engineering begin in 1957, it was the only school of highway engineering in Australia, and the only one outside North America.